katemcg93/PANDS-Problem-Sheet/README.md

   - https://www.w3schools.com/python/python_conditions.asp <br/>

-  ## Week 3 Labs <br/>
+  ## Week 3 <br/>
-For this lab I added an extra check, I didn't want the user to proceed if they didn't enter any letters.
+For this task I added an extra check, I didn't want the user to proceed if they didn't enter any letters.
 To do this I added a variable that changed their string to uppercase, and a validation check that would evaluate whether the converted string had any uppercase letters in it.
 I I added a while loop that would keep asking them to enter a sentence, unless their string contained uppercase letters.
 If the string did contain uppercase letters, then the original string would be reversed and printed

 ### References <br/>

-The resources I consulted for this lab are as follows: <br/>
+The resources I consulted for this task are as follows: <br/>
 - https://www.freecodecamp.org/news/python-while-loop-tutorial-do-while-true-example-statement/
 - https://stackoverflow.com/questions/3754620/what-does-while-true-mean-in-python
 - https://www.kite.com/python/answers/how-to-use-while-true-in-python